f-max/Eustace/README.md

 ###  A few notes about circular dependencies

 Circular dependencies among objects or types in general are a known issue which should be avoided.
-An IoC container or a factory or any other tool will not solve the issue if the code which uses them has generated it by design.
+An IoC container or a factory or any other tool cannot always solve the issue if the code which uses them has generated it by design.

-Is is still container's user code responsibility to break circula dependencies witha a weak reference.
+Is is still container's user code responsibility to break circular dependencies with a weak reference, for instance

 If two classes hold mutual non-optional references, they are not instantiable and a container can't change this.

-Circular dependencies in the provided examples (e.g. Car <--> Chassis ) are resolved in the `register` phase, within the creator blocks which wisely create an object graph in the (hopefully) right order.
+Still, in some cases some help can be provided.

+This IoC container is able to detect circular dependencies within its resolve function, verifying that a given service type has not been resolve before.